Accounting for collective liberation A roughly hand-drawn laptop with a heart on the screen

 Budgeting

-In partnership with Rooted in Vibrant Communities, I developed a free Google Sheets template and add-on to help nonprofits budget collaboratively.
-I also offer setup support for the template.
+In partnership with Rooted in Vibrant Communities and Ananda Valenzuela, I developed a free Google Sheets extension to help nonprofits budget collaboratively.
+I also offer setup support.

 Learn more